na-na-hi/renget/archive/how2playba.md

 If you're feeling lazy you can auto stage 1/2/3.

-Look at the [shop section](https://rentry.org/how2playba#shop) if you want details on what to buy.
+Look at the [shop section](https://rentry.org/how2playba#shop) if you need advice on what to buy.

 ## Tactical Challenge (PvP)
 !!!warning VERY FRUSTRATING GAMEMODE, BEWARE